Manuscripts submitted to the Pan-American Journal of Aquatic Sciences must comply with the following ethical principles:

 Following sections should include:

 Introduction, Materials and Methods, Results, Discussion,

-(optional and brief) and References (please, see format below), as usual.
+(optional and brief) and References (see format

 Sections names must appear in low case and bold font and centered.
-Sub-section

 titles must appear also in low case and bold font aligned to the left.